Ogada-Brian/alx_be_python/python_introduction/README.md

 CALCULATE AREA OF RECTANGLE
 The objective is to use basic Python arithmentic operations and variable assignements tocaculate the area of a rectangle

+CONVERT HOURS TO SECONDS
+Converts a specific number of hours into seconds